jdtonkin/tonkinlab/content/authors/H.-Hore/_index.md

 ---
 # Display name
-name: Justin Rogers
+name: Olivia Hore
-weight: 205
+weight: 402

 # Username (this should match the folder name)
 authors:
-- justin
+- H.-Hore

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: PhD student (_lead supervised by [J. Brasington](https://www.canterbury.ac.nz/science/schools-and-departments/earth-and-environment/contact-us/academic-staff/james-brasington.html)_)
+role: Master's student (_lead supervised by [A. McIntosh](https://www.canterbury.ac.nz/science/contact-us/people/angus-mcintosh.html)_)

 # Organizations/Affiliations
 organizations: